Attuned: A learning app for UCSF workshop attendees to practice new skills

 While I had a general sense of how I wanted to design the chatbot, the big question was how to display chat tips and inner thoughts (i.e. insights into what the other person is thinking versus what they’re saying).

-Initially, I explored placing these features in a floating banner so users could access hints whenever they wanted.
+Initially, I placed these features in a floating banner so users could opt-in to feedback depending on their level of education.

 👎 Downsides of a floating banner

-The banner draws users’ eyes away from the chat.
-The keyboard already takes up a lot of space, leading to more scrolling for the user.
+It draws users’ attention away from the chat and takes up limited space, leading to more scrolling.

 👩🏻 What do users think?

-I made the design more intuitive at the expense of reduced flexibility.
-I decided all users would get some form of immediate feedback via recurring chat tips if they selected the option, while keeping inner thoughts in a separate place.
+All users would get immediate feedback via recurring chat tips, while keeping inner thoughts in a separate location.

 Final product